A Full Accounting of the Visible Mass in SDSS MaNGA Disk Galaxies: Introduction

-We perform a rotation curve analysis for over 5500 galaxies in SDSS MaNGA Data Release 17 \citep[DR17;][]{SDSS17} to analyze the dark matter content of spiral galaxies.
-In this paper, we re-evaluate the amount of dark matter needed to explain the observed rotational velocities and revisit the statistical significance of the null, i.e. ``no dark matter,'' hypothesis using the high statistics afforded by SDSS MaNGA \citep{MaNGA}.
+In this paper, we reevaluate the amount of dark matter needed to explain the observed rotational velocities and revisit the statistical significance of the null hypothesis using the high statistics afforded by SDSS MaNGA \citep{MaNGA}.
+The null, i.e., ``no dark matter," hypothesis is that the rotation of a disk galaxy can be explained by its visible mass --- galaxies do not have a dark matter halo \citep[e.g.,][]{Sellwood01, vanDokkum18}.

-We construct models of rotation curves for each galaxy using the \Halpha emission line velocities measured across a galaxy's surface.
-Based on the rotational velocity we infer the value of the total (gravitational) mass and compare it to the visible mass.
+We analyze the rotation curves of over 5500 galaxies in SDSS MaNGA Data Release 17 \citep[DR17;][]{SDSS17} to study the dark matter content of spiral galaxies.
+We construct models of rotation curves for each galaxy using the \Halpha emission-line velocities measured across a galaxy's surface.
+Based on the rotational velocity, we infer the value of the total (gravitational) mass and compare it to the visible mass.
 A similar analysis was conducted on 1988 galaxies in SDSS MaNGA DR15 \citep{SDSS15} in \cite{Douglass22}, where visible mass was defined as the sum of the stellar and atomic hydrogen masses.
 The ratios of visible to total mass for these galaxies were studied by splitting the sample into three subsamples based on color-magnitude classification and analyzing the mass ratios' dependence on the luminosity, gas-phase metallicity, and color-magnitude classification.

-We improve on the earlier studies by defining the visible mass as the sum of the stellar, neutral atomic hydrogen, molecular hydrogen, helium, heavy metals, and dust masses.
+We improve on these earlier studies \citep[e.g.,][]{TorresFlores11, DiPaolo19, Douglass22} by defining the visible mass as the sum of the stellar, neutral atomic hydrogen, molecular hydrogen, helium, heavy metal, and dust masses.
 We present the ratio of visible to total mass as a function of galaxy luminosity.
 For each galaxy in our sample, we construct a statistical model that accounts for the statistical and systematic uncertainties on the measured rotational velocity, as well as the uncertainties on each of the visible mass components.
-Using this statistical model, we evaluate the level of consistency of the observed rotational velocities with the null, i.e. ``no dark matter'', hypothesis.
+Using this statistical model, we evaluate the level of consistency of the observed rotational velocities with the null, i.e., ``no dark matter,'' hypothesis.